The Best Private Market Database in 2025: Inven

 (Companies House, EDGAR, EU registries)

 Registry databases offer verified legal and financial filings submitted to government authorities.
 They are essential for ownership verification, confirmed financials, incorporation details, and compliance checks.
+These sources are highly accurate but limited for sourcing and early-stage market mapping.

 Why Firms Choose Inven as Their Private Market Database